 - Mention the product or service that the visitor was previously browsing.

 4. Watch Your Impressions

-Retargeting can be off-putting to consumers, if they are seen continually throughout the day.
+Retargeting can be off-putting to consumers if they are seen continually throughout the day.
 Luckily, there is an option known as frequency caps.
-This limits the amount of impressions.
+This limits the number of impressions.
 As a guideline, 3-4 impressions a day is an acceptable number.